When enlisting in the Air Force, all new recruits are able to select a job, called Air Force Specialty Codes, or AFSC’s.

 Minimum ASVAB Score: G72

-What They Do: They engage in digital and print photojournalism, to include photography, writing, editing and managing content for base websites and other social media platforms, periodicals, guides, pamphlets, and fact sheets.
+What They Do: They engage in digital and print photojournalism, including photography, writing, editing, and managing content for base websites and other social media platforms, periodicals, guides, pamphlets, and fact sheets.

 Minimum ASVAB Score: G72